By: Buzz Tatom

 Venture West Ranches, a Bozeman MT based ranch real estate brokerage, recently took a group of friends pig hunting at the 5T Ranch in Saint Jo, Texas.
 During three and a half days of hunting, several wild pigs were harvested.
-The wild pig population in Texas has become a major issue in the last decade and hunters from Montana got a new experience while helping to control the population.
+The wild pig population in Texas has become a major issue in the last decade and these hunters from Montana got a new experience while helping to control the population.
 The trip also afforded these Montana boys an opportunity to fly fish for largemouth bass on one of the many lakes on the property.
-It was a great experience and as a Montana ranch broker, it is nice to be able to show what intensive management in wildlife and fisheries can do for a properties value.
+It was a great experience and as a Montana ranch broker, it is nice to be able to show what intensive management in wildlife and fisheries can do for a property’s value.

 I have been an owner of the 5T Ranch for the past 18 years.
 It has been a remarkable experience and it has taught me a great deal about recreational ranches and the values that can be attributed to them.
 I looked at the 5T Ranch originally as an opportunity for my family to have land where we could build lasting memories and enjoy everything Texas has to offer.
 What I didn’t realize was just how good of an investment it would turn out to be.
 I thought the 5T Ranch would turn out to be a good investment but I had no idea what intensive wildlife and fisheries management and the trend of increasing land values and urban escape would do to land values.